banzaicloud/pipeline/README.md

 ## Cloud Providers

-Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on Amazon Web Services only.
-The AWS version has control plane and cluster images published with Cloudformation templates and belonging artifacts.
+Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on AWS only.
+The AWS version has all the control plane, cluster images, Cloudformation templates and belonging artifacts published.

-Nevertheless the underlying [Kubicorn](kubicorn.io) framework has support for the following providers:
+The underlying [Kubicorn](kubicorn.io) framework has support for the following providers, and could be used with Pipeline.

   * Google Cloud
   * Microsoft Azure